 The island of Lanai was once used solely for pineapple farming by the Dole Food Company.
 Make sure you set aside time to drop by the vintage pineapple plantation and learn about the history of pineapples that were once grown here and supplied to the rest of the world!

 There isn’t much of a selection when it comes to excursions and activities, which adds to the appeal if you want to relax in complete privacy.

-The most notable things to do in Lanai are: lounging in the sun on Hulopo’e Beach, getting the royal treatment at a luxury resort, going for a round of golf, or touring around the island on a 4×4 vehicle.
+The most notable things to do in Lanai are: working on that golden tan at the beach, getting the royal treatment at a luxury resort, going for a round of golf, or touring around the island on a 4×4 vehicle.

 Only a tiny fraction of tourists vacationing in Hawaii will visit Lanai, making it the perfect spot for travelers seeking a private retreat.

 Molokai is one of Hawaii’s smallest, habitable islands and shares a lot of similarities with Lanai.
 Combined, these two islands only account for 1% of people that travel to Hawaii!

 You won’t find any luxury hotels or resorts here — the locals like to embrace a laid-back lifestyle and this island is ideal for those seeking a relaxing vacation.